Edit

 Note

-Trusted workspace access is currently in public preview.
-Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (F64 or higher).
+Trusted workspace access is generally available, but can only be used in F SKU capacities.
 For information about buying a Fabric subscription, see Buy a Microsoft Fabric subscription.
+Trusted workspace access is not supported in Trial capacities.

 This article shows you how to: